The Gap, Inc. (GAP)

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The cash conversion cycle of The Gap, Inc. fluctuated over the periods, indicating changes in its efficiency in managing working capital.
-The cash conversion cycle represents the time it takes for a company to convert its investments in inventory into cash flows from sales.
+The cash conversion cycle of The Gap, Inc. has shown some fluctuations over the periods provided.
+The cash conversion cycle indicates the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.